-As in the unimodal case, a map $g \in \mathcal{A}a$ is called preperiodic if there exists k such that c_k is a periodic orbit but 0 itself is not periodic.
+As in the unimodal case, a map $g \in A_a$ is called preperiodic if there exists k such that c_k is a repelling periodic orbit.
 It is called hyperbolic if $\omega(0)$ is an attracting cycle.

 Remark 5.1.
-For the class of maps that we are considering, there could be attracting cycles that do not attract the critical point.
+For the class of maps that we are considering, there could be (complex) attracting cycles that do not attract the critical point.
 However, whenever we refer to an attracting cycle, we mean the one which does attract the critical point.